-I’m not sure how to do this, how to write this like it makes sense.
+I’m not sure how to do this.
+How to write it and have it make sense.
 Everything feels so jumbled in my head.
-We spent too long in the Council prison.
+We spent too long in that Council prison.
 Time really dragged there so it screwed everything up.

 2 weeks after

 “Hey!
 Can you pass a burger?
 Oh, my Gods!
 It’s Crew 761!
 Captain Aries!
 I didn’t even see you there!” some kid exclaimed, clearly pretending he hadn’t come into the kitchen just to gawk at us.

 I barely suppressed a sigh.
 I’d been dreading this moment all week but I knew it would happen sooner or later.
 Far too many children signed up to be trainees since our trial.
 Parents and orphanages were pushing kids into the service and hoping they’d be chosen to join the Space Corps.
 They wanted them to be heroes just like us, to bring fame to their families and orphanages.
 The thought made me queasy.

 The boy was still staring at me and I knew, as Captain, I needed to answer him for my crew.

 “Yup.
 It’s us,” I answered flatly, trying to ignore my rising anxiety.